AndreC93/dividesmart/README.md

 * Dashboard shows current balance, debt amount and credit amount.
 * Friend show pages only show bills between that user and the current user.
 * Bill show pages show all friends that are associated with the bill and how much each of them owe or paid to the bill.
-* Bills will be split and remaining cents will be distributed randomly one at a time.
+* Bills will be split and remaining cents will be distributed amongst participants fairly.
 * Bills with users that are no longer friends will not be shown.

 ### Calculators